amianAA/pyomo-examples/README.md

-# Examples of Pyomo usage
+# Pyomo examples
 This repo is intended to serve as an example of Pyomo usage.
 There are two folders, each one has a Vagrantfile in order to get instantiated each example on different environments.

 ## Requirements
-Vagrant >= 2.0
+- Vagrant >= 2.0

-Ansible >= 2.8
+## Shares
+An optimization problem case developed under a Pyomo concrete model.

 ## Sudoku
-This one is an example of Pyomo abstract model usage.

-## Shares
-This case is developed under a Pyomo concrete model.
+An assignment problem solved with Pyomo abstract model.

 ## Instructions